Xiaohan5349/approw-docs-v1/docs/en/concepts/authentication.md

 ## Auth SDK

 {{$localeConfig.brandName}} provides front-end developers with a lightweight, developer-friendly Auth SDK (supports JavaScript/Node, Java, Python, PHP, C# and other languages).
-This allows you to implement your authentication logic more flexibly, quickly, and safely.
+This SDK allows you to implement your authentication logic more flexibly, quickly, and safely.
 The Auth SDK supports all authentication-related functions of {{$localeConfig.brandName}}, including basic authentication, password reset, and account binding.
 You can get the user's `id_token` through this SDK, as the user's identity credential, and pass it to downstream applications.

 {{$localeConfig.brandName}} also supports SDKs in multiple languages such as Java, JavaScript/Node.js, Python, PHP, C#, Swift, Go, Ruby, etc. You can choose the SDK you are familiar with: